Scholarships - Since 2009, YVSICT has awarded over $40,000 in college scholarships to Routt County students.

 Scholarships - The YVSICT has awarded over $40,000 in scholarships to high school students in the Yampa Valley.
 We award scholarships based on need and a student's desire to benefit the environment and the community.

-Pleasant Valley Restoration Project - The YVSICT has committed over $40,000 in design/engineering work to improving a section of the Yampa River owned by the BLM below Sarvis Creek.
-We are hoping to be able to get in the water on this project in the fall of 2019.
+Pleasant Valley Restoration Project - The YVSICT has committed over $75,000 in design/engineering work to improving a section of the Yampa River owned by the BLM below Sarvis Creek.
+The total budget for this Porject is $255,000, with over $167,000 in grants being secured to complete the project to date.
+We are on schedule to be in the water on this project in the fall of 2021.